Links

 Code signing management

-When you build an Android app and want to public on Google Play, you need to digitally sign your app.
-To sign your app, you need your keystore file and alias/password.
+When you build an Android app and want to go public on Google Play, you need to sign your app digitally.
+You need your keystore file and alias/password to sign up for your app.

 Choosing the type of code signing management is how you want to manage the keystore file and alias/password, as they are essential for future updates or new releases.
-You can let Starion manage it, or choose to keep it secured and entered by you each time of building app file.
+You can let Starion manage it or choose to keep it secured and entered by you each time you build an app file.

 You can ensure security when choosing the option to let Starion manage it for you.
-All your confidential data is encoded so it can't be seen by anyone even the developers of Starion.
+All your confidential data is encoded so no one, even Starion's developers, can see it.

 Getting app build